Introducing Our Ground Station Services

 7 M ANTENNA

-Coming soon in early 2019: Our 7 m antenna.
+Coming soon in 2019: Our 7 m antenna.
 Sensitive like a 9 m antenna yet fast enough to respond at a speed of 12 degrees per second.

 The antenna operates in Ka-band with full motion tracking capabilities.
 Designed to accommodate frequencies of up to 50 GHz, it can expand its capabilities to serve V- and Q-band in the near future.